helske/seqHMM/README.md

 ```
 ![gridplot](https://github.com/helske/seqHMM/blob/master/Examples/gridplot.png)

 When fitting Hidden Markov models (HMMs), initial values for model parameters are first given to the `buildHMM` function.
-After that, the model is fitted with the `fitHMM` function using EM algorithm, direct numerical estimation or a combination of both.
+After that, the model is fitted with the `fitHMM` function using EM algorithm, direct numerical estimation, or a combination of both.

 ```
-# Initial values for emission matrices
+# Initial values for the emission matrices
 B_child <- matrix(NA, nrow=4, ncol=2)
 B_child[1,] <- seqstatf(child.seq[,1:4])[,2]+0.1
 B_child[2,] <- seqstatf(child.seq[,5:8])[,2]+0.1